 Here’s a more detailed chart on Gummy Bears nutrition facts for reference.

-Also, you can try the Albanese World’s Best 12 Flavor Gummi Bears which are gluten free.
+Also, you can try the Albanese World’s Best 12 Flavor Gummi Bears which are gluten-free.

-Some Interesting Gummy Bears Nutrition Facts
+Interesting Facts about Gummy Bears Nutrition

 - All the sugar in gummy bears is in there.
 A typical serving of gummy bears includes between 21 and 22 grams of sugar or roughly 17 or 18 pieces.
 Between 5.25 and 5.5 teaspoons of sugar may be found in that quantity of sugar.
 It is recommended that women take no more than six teaspoons of sugar per day and males no more than nine teaspoons.
 Overconsumption of sugar is linked to obesity and heart disease.
 According to the Cleveland Clinic, inflammation and high blood pressure are some side effects of a diet heavy in sugar.

 - Gummy bears contain between 2 and 3 grammes of protein in a serving of 17 or 18 pieces.
 This equates to 4% to 6% of the 46 grams of protein required daily by women and 4% to 5% of the 56 grams daily needed by men.
 It would help if you had protein for your body to operate correctly, but gummy bears aren’t the healthiest way to get your fix.
 According to the CDC, lean meat, fish, low-fat dairy, nuts, seeds, eggs, and beans are some of the best sources of protein.